anishkasam/cse15l-lab-reports/report3.md

 written_2//travel_guides/berlitz2/PuertoRico-WhereToGo.txt
 ```

 This command recursively searches the directory for the phrase "plantains".
 It iterates through all the files and returns all of the file that contain "plantains".
 This command is useful because you may need to know which files contain a certain term.
+For example, if you are trying to find information on a certain topic, then you can search for which files contain that term to find the files that contain the information.

 ### grep -n